 The single-family home, though, sitting on its little unfarmed plot of land, strikes me as a pale parody of wilderness.
 It allows the homeowner to mimic a feudal lord, to the point of bitterly defending his territory.

-Now Elisabeth's response might be that our subdivision is a little unique, and there is some truth to that, but there is more truth to life in a subdivision is what you make it.
 We lived in a subdivision on a mountain overlooking downtown Roanoke, Va.
 Our kids grew up there.
 While they had their share of teenage rebellion, they also found some benefit from living there.
 All of our kids loved the fort they built one summer in the woods of a vacant lot.
 Sledding on our hills with neighborhood kids was something that I am sure they will never forget.
 Then there was the lawn mowing business that my son ran even before he was old enough to drive.
 It taught him the benefit of saving.
 He graduated college with a five figure savings account because of that work ethic that he learned in a suburb.

 For many years we lived on a farm where we grew almost all of our food.
 We went to town perhaps once a week for things we did not grow.
 I actually do not see how that made us better humans than the person up the street from us today who needs a car to go five or six miles to one of the several grocery stores in our area.